 6.1.2 The Framework recognises that risk management is an integral part of all University processes.
 It is embedded in all elements of the University’s core business, and is not a standalone activity.

 6.1.3 The Framework identifies four levels of key risk management arrangements at the University:

 a.
 Council has the overall fiduciary accountability to establish and maintain an appropriate risk management framework, with oversight provided by the Audit and Risk Management Committee;

 b.
 Vice-Chancellor and President is accountable to Council for implementation of the Framework;

 c.
 Senior management is responsible for developing and administering programs and systems to address key components of the Framework; and

 d.
 All management and staff have a responsibility to be “risk aware”, to: comply with risk management processes and practices; cooperate with designated University risk management specialists; and identify, assess, manage and report risks and opportunities in day-to-day processes.

-6.1.4 Underpinning the Framework are various plans, policies and processes that act as significant mitigation strategies for some of the University’s key risks.
+6.1.4 Underpinning the Framework are various plans, policies, manuals and processes that act as significant mitigation strategies for some of the University’s key risks.